-Obviously, we can use known methods to approximate $\mathcal{H}(A)b$.
-It is a function of matrices, which is studied in \cite[Chapter 13]{MR2396439} and \cite{MR2528942,MR3095912,guttel2010rational}.
-After pre-multiplying it by $c^H$, we shall obtain an approximation of the transfer function.
-The basis is obtained by
+It is evident that the use of known methods can be applied to approximate $\mathcal{H}(A)b=(\mathfrak{s}I-A)^{-1}b$.
+It is the action of a matrix function on a vector,which is discussed in \cite[Chapter 13]{MR2396439} and \cite{MR2528942,MR3095912,guttel2010rational}.
+Once the pre-multiplication by $c^H$ has been performed, an approximation of the transfer function will be obtained.
+The basis is derived from the following: